These lovely mini Easter baskets are easily made by kids or adults alike with inexpensive paper plates.

 To help you do this activity with your kids, I created a FREE printable with the step-by-step instructions for this fun Easter craft.

-You can download now with the link above.
+You can download now with the form above.

 Pretty much all you need for these sweet miniature Easter baskets are paper plates!